 True software engineering is carefully designed, implemented, tested, analyzed, and maintained.
 Such software evolves over the course of development through constant review and feedback from our peers and customers.
 The following details the core qualities of what engineering rigor looks like in practice.

-Our drive for quality is woven through everything we do, and is the primary reason this collective was formed.
-We are dedicated to championing software engineering practices both in terms of the health of our collective and sound engineering principles.
+Our drive for quality is woven into everything we do, and is the primary reason this collective was formed.
+We achieve high quality engineering through:

 We craft software that first causes no harm.
 Our code and business practices strive to make the right ethical choice for our collective, society, and the environment.